rollkit/docs/learn/about.md

 # About Rollkit

-Our mission is allow anyone to launch their own sovereign, customizable blockchain as easily as a smart contract by utilizing the shared security of a modular data availability network.
+Our mission is to allow anyone to launch their own sovereign, customizable blockchain as easily as a smart contract by utilizing the shared security of a modular data availability network.

 ::: tip
 In order to use Rollkit, it's important to have some familiarity with Cosmos SDK.
 You can get up to speed on Cosmos SDK by visiting their [official documentation page](https://docs.cosmos.network/main).